AtoBrightSide/competitive-programming/README.md

-these are some of the competitive-programming problems I have worked on
+these are some of the problems I have worked on...and solved 😁